Watamoto/MyLDjam56Game/README.md

 # MyLDjam56Game
 Project for LDjam 56

-Create folder, and upload the contents of each archive(Godot and WithoutDotGodot) to this folder, after which you can run the project.godot in Godot 4 and higher.
+Create folder, and upload the contents of each archive(Godot and WithoutDotGodot(Now use the bugfixed versions!)) to this folder, after which you can run the project.godot in Godot 4 and higher.

 Bugfixes: